uccser/cs-field-guide/csfieldguide/static/interactives/unicode-length/README.md

 ## Usage

-To use this within the Field Guide it should be used within an interactive iframe wrapper (e.g. `{interactive name="unicode-length" type="iframe"}`).
+To use this within the Field Guide it should be used within an interactive iframe wrapper (e.g. `{interactive slug="unicode-length" type="iframe"}`).

 ## Authors